madkins23/go-serial/README.md

 Existing serializing code doesn't recognize the need to represent interface values as being of specific types.
-There is no extra information of this type in JSON or YAML.
+There is no extra information of this type in JSON or YAML output.
 It is possible to override the marshaling code for types that implement specific interfaces that need to be serialized.

 Naive implementations of `MarshalXXXX()` to wrap such output  with an extra level structure to provide the type name may result in stack overflow.
 This will be true if the object is wrapped and then the wrapper serialized, which will then invoke the `MarshalXXXX()` method again within the wrapper.
+The workaround for this is to copy the object's field into a struct defined purely for the purpose and then to serialize _that_ object.

+Note that this will require a lot of custom serialization code.
+It will also require a lot of custom _de_-serialization code in order to read the type name and then handle the appropriate type.

 #### No Index of Type Names